The Road Back (film): Plot

 A squad of German machine gunners on the Western Front discuss when the Great War will end; the Corporal shows the squad his calendar, revealing tomorrow is November 11, 1918.
 The squad's company launches an assault on French lines, and despite the heavy casualties sustained by both sides, the Germans manage to secure a trench; unbeknownst to the soldiers, the Armistice is being signed at the same time.
 The squad, in the presence of their aristocratic Captain, hears of the Armistice just after 11 am.

 With the war over, the Germans leave the line and march home to Germany.
 On their way back they run into members of the American Expeditionary Forces and exchange cigarettes and food.
 The Germans feel as if both sides are fools for killing one another when they get along so easily.
 When they enter a small French hamlet, they get word of the German Revolution.
 The Platoon medic raves about how the soldiers are in charge, and the Captain removes his stripes.
 However, most of the soldiers do not care for the Revolution.
 The Captain remains in charge until the remnants of the company reach Germany.

 German soldiers who survived the Western Front struggled to adjust to civilian life in the months following the war.
 The Corporal makes a fortunate marriage.
 The Lieutenant is attacked while still wearing his uniform and medals by a gang of socialist revolutionaries and is saved from death by the rest of the squad, before discovering that the woman he believed was his fiancée has been cheating on him with a man who avoided military service and made a fortune as a war profiteer.
 At least some are experiencing what is now known as PTSD.
 All find that Germany changed tremendously while they were at the front.

 The betrayed soldier kills the wealthy war profiteer and is tried for murder.
 Several of his fellow soldiers speak in his defense.
 The soldiers express their belief that the older generation is responsible for the war.
 They believe the soldier who killed the profiteer was not wrong in doing so because he was not the soldier's first kill; rather, they say it was the only kill where the person meant to harm him.
 They argue that it is insanity to believe someone can come back from four years of killing and expect to be normal just from the word peace.
-The last few moments of the movie are used to express concern with the global rearmament—which, three years after The Road Back's release, would lead to World War II.
+The last few moments of the movie are used to express concern with global rearmament.